 The Philippines has been nicknamed the “Call Center Capital of the World” because it has so many different types — from small companies with 10 employees up to huge multinationals that employ thousands upon thousands more Filipinos across multiple locations in the country.

-We’ve provided you with the steps needed to start a call center in the Philippines.
-It’s time to make the move and start your own call center in the country.
+By following the steps needed to start a call center in the Philippines, you can successfully launch and grow your call center in the country while ensuring long-term success in a competitive business landscape.